itrharrison/ukskao-townhall-25/README.md

 <img src="images/route_to_wx.png" alt="Entrances to buildings" width="400"/>

 ## Programme
 Please note the details of this programme are subject to change!
+Speakers with a * will be online.
 ### Monday 17th November
 | Start time | Title | Speaker | Duration |
 |---|---|---|---|